 And here’s a big bonus: you can use your newsletters not only to keep members current but also to welcome guests.

 With these three methods, leaders can keep in touch throughout the week in a meaningful way, without sending 1,000 emails or playing phone tag.

-Start your group today, and see how your church community grows closer together this year.
+Start your free group today, and see how your church community grows closer together this year.